Skip to main content

 In September, the Vietnamese government issued the first draft of a new law on Personal Data Protection (PDPL) for public feedback.
 The draft law has more stringent provisions than the Personal Data Protection Decree and is potentially set to take effect from Jan.
 1, 2026.

-Developed by the Ministry of Public Security (MPS), it covers a wide range of areas, including marketing services, behavioural advertising, big data processing, AI, cloud computing, employee monitoring and recruitment, financial and credit data, healthcare, insurance, and more.
+Developed by the Ministry of Public Security (MPS), it covers a wide range of areas, including marketing services, behavioral advertising, big data processing, AI, cloud computing, employee monitoring and recruitment, financial and credit data, healthcare, insurance, and more.

 When adopted, the legislation is expected to impact substantially the way all entities do their business in Vietnam as well as the society as a whole, according to lawyers in Vietnam.